Ho-Ro/CPM-tools/tcpm/README.md

 in sectors 2 to 45 of the first track) or `DD` for a data disk image (which may be attached to drive B only).
 Disk images may be converted from system to data disk images and vice versa using the `sys` and `nosys` subcommands of `tcpm_disk`.
-Sectors 46 to 64 the first track of a system disk image and sectors 2 to 64 of the first track of a data disk image (as well as bytes 3 to 128 of the first sector on the first track) are not used in any way (resp. are reserved for malware).
+Sectors 46 to 64 of the first track of a system disk image and sectors 2 to 64 of the first track of a data disk image (as well as bytes 3 to 128 of the first sector on the first track) are not used in any way (resp. are reserved for malware).